matrixlnrs/patterns-generator/README.md

 # Geometric Pattern Generator

 This project is due on the 30th of June and is worth 5 ECTS.
-It was completed the 21th of June.
+It was firstly finished on the 21th of June, but, improvement where made until the 29th of June.
 It replaces one of our courses as part of our 4th-semester mobility program.

 Objective: Build an **interactive web application** that generates **geometric patterns** based on parameters entered by the user.